top of page

 you should check these SMILE TRANSFORMATION CASES WITH dental CROWNs

-Toronto Smile Design’s Dr. Johnson Ozgur is a Canada-Licensed dentist with a Master's Degree in Oral Surgery and years of experience in dental crowns.
+Toronto Smile Design’s Dr. Johnson Ozgur is a Toronto dentist with a Master's Degree in Oral Surgery and years of experience in dental crowns.
 You can rely on Dr. Johnson’s expertise to correct defects on your tooth.
 At Toronto Smile Design Clinic, we are obsessed with perfection.
 Contact us today to restore your authentic smile!